pulp/pulp_container/staging_docs/admin/guides/pull-through-caching.md

     generate a new repository version that incorporates both the "10" and "11" tags, automatically removing the previous version.
 Repositories and their content remain manageable through standard Pulp API endpoints.
 The repositories are read-only and public by default.

-A registry may contain several repositories which hold collections of multiple images.
-Each repository is identified by its unique name.
-The list of names of all distributed repositories is made available through the `_catalog` endpoint.